Integrative Thinking ProgramDirector

 The College of Liberal Arts at Shantou Universityinvites applications for the followingposition in our Center for Global Studies (CGS) and its affiliatedIntegrative Thinking Program (IT Program).

 The Integrative Thinking Program currently teaches a required introductory course on critical thinking, creative thinking, and systems theory to all first-year students.
 Within the next few years, the program should refine, revise, and enhance this course, and develop one or more upper division elective courses in critical thinking or systems-level thinking.
 The program consists of the director and two other faculty members who offer weekly lectures and participate in or supervise tutorial sessions, as well as a team of tutors who lead weekly tutorial sessions.
 In the future, this introductory course may be offered in a blended or hybrid format, with lectures delivered in an online format.
-The successful candidate may also teach courses in his or her disciplines as other CGS faculty members.The start date is August, 2017.
+The successful candidate may also teach courses in his or her disciplines as other CGS faculty members.The start date is August, 2018 or sooner.